SteveBarnett/Remixing/_thinking/zen/kensho-heart-of-zen.md

 ### Subtle Function of the True Mind

 - The subtle substance of the true mind is basically immovable, calm and quiet, real and eternal.
-- If you can recognize essential nature while going along with the flow, there is neither rejoicing nor sorrow.”
+- If you can recognize essential nature while going along with the flow, there is neither rejoicing nor sorrow.
 - All activities at all times are manifestations of the subtle function of the true mind.

 ### Relationship between Substance and Function

 - Substance and function of true mind are differentiated for expedient reasons, in order to avoid mistaking subjective feelings for true substance and conditioned thoughts for true function.
 If substance and function were to remain separate, however, the individual would be split between stillness and activity, with no way to integrate them.
-- Experiential unity without losing the pragmatic utility of the distinction between substance and function,
+- Experiential unity without losing the pragmatic utility of the distinction between substance and function.

 ### Unity and Difference of Substance and Function of the True Mind